 Analysing the bioeconomy situation in pilot territories

-They are currently working on identifying potential improvements of biowaste chains.
+Following this, they identified potential improvements of biowaste chains.

 Boosting circular bioeconomy in pilot territories